 Diaspora Communities

-Because Palestinians have been forcibly displaced on mass scales over the past seventy-five years, Palestinian culture has traveled accordingly, and is celebrated around the world among the diaspora communities and beyond.
+Because Palestinians have been forcibly displaced on a mass scale over the past seventy-five years, Palestinian culture has traveled accordingly and is celebrated around the world among the diaspora communities and beyond.
 This includes communities in neighboring Lebanon and Jordan as well as the United States, but Palestinian culture and what it represents has spread well beyond these geographical borders, contributing to a global Palestinian identity.

 Final Remarks

 Your time in Palestine will be rich and rewarding.
-No matter how long you have to immerse yourself in this culture, it will be time well spent.
-It is incredibly easy to engage in Palestinian culture and feel like more than just a tourist.
-If you take time to make friends and walk the unbeaten path, you will have more pictures, stories and adventures than you could have imagined.
+No matter how long you must immerse yourself in this culture, it will be time well spent.
+Engaging in Palestinian culture and feeling like more than just a tourist is incredibly easy.
+If you take time to make friends and walk the unbeaten path, you will have more pictures, stories, and adventures than you could have imagined.

 Most international visitors, interns, students, and volunteers adapt relatively easily to life in Palestine and often leave feeling like a different version of themselves.

-While cultural differences certainly exist, if you arrive with an open mind, be eager to learn and remain motivated to participate in Palestinian culture, you will be accepted with open arms.
-You will have a richer experience this way and leave knowing more about the Palestinian food, language, religion and zeal for life.
+While cultural differences certainly exist, you will be accepted with open arms if you arrive with an open mind, be eager to learn, and remain motivated to participate in Palestinian culture.
+You will have a richer experience this way and leave knowing more about Palestinian food, language, religion, and zeal for life.
 We encourage you to document your experiences and share your love of Palestine with others.
 This helps to raise awareness and may encourage others to visit the West Bank and experience the rich culture of Palestine and its people.

 Instagram: https://www.instagram.com/excellence.center